Set Issue, Comment, and Attachment Visibility

 You can restrict the visibility of a comment to a subset of the users for whom the issue is visible.
 For example, if the issue is visible to All Users, you can restrict the visibility of a comment to group A or any members of the All Users group.

-The second type is visible when you add comments to issues in single issue view, on an agile board, or when you apply a command from either of these views.
-With this control, you only need to select or deselect users and groups.
+When you view comments in single issue view, on an agile board, or when you apply a command from either of these views, the controls are similar.
+To update this setting, select or deselect users, groups, and teams.
 The selection is applied automatically.

 Keep in mind that if you set the visibility for a comment to a user or group for which the issue itself is not visible, the user and members of this group still cannot read the comment.